-Cryptocurrency has become a popular investment class.
-With a market capitalization often exceeding $5 billion, Litecoin is consistently ranked among the top 25 cryptocurrencies.
-This article examines the potential benefits and risks of investing in Litecoin in 2025.
+As an established digital currency, Litecoin consistently ranks among the top 25 cryptocurrencies, with a market capitalization that often surpasses $5 billion.
+This article explores the potential benefits and risks of investing in Litecoin in 2025.

 What Is Litecoin?

-Litecoin (LTC) was created in 2011 by former Google engineer Charlie Lee.
-It was designed as a faster and more affordable alternative to Bitcoin.
-As a fork of the original Bitcoin code, Litecoin shares features like its Proof-of-Work consensus mechanism and periodic "halving" events that reduce mining rewards.
-However, it uses a different hashing algorithm called Scrypt, which is less resource-intensive, allowing for quicker and cheaper transactions.
-With a fixed supply of 84 million coins, Litecoin is considered a deflationary asset.
+Litecoin (LTC), created in 2011 by former Google engineer Charlie Lee, was designed as a faster and more affordable alternative to Bitcoin.
+As a fork of the original Bitcoin protocol, Litecoin shares fundamental features like its Proof-of-Work consensus mechanism and periodic "halving" events that reduce mining rewards.
+However, it utilizes Scrypt, a less resource-intensive hashing algorithm, which allows for quicker and cheaper transactions.
+With a capped supply of 84 million coins, Litecoin is designed to be a deflationary asset.

 Pros of Investing in Litecoin in 2025